-We view the county's management as very strong, with "strong" financial policies and practices under our Financial Management Assessment methodology, indicating financial practices are strong, well embedded, and likely sustainable.
+We view the county's management as very strong, with strong financial policies and practices under our Financial Management Assessment methodology, indicating financial practices are strong, well embedded, and likely sustainable.

-Highlights include: the use of historical trend analysis for budget preparation; and looking back three-to-four years for both revenues and expenditures.
+Highlights include the use of historical trend analysis for budget preparation and looking back three-to-four years for both revenues and expenditures.
 Budget to actuals are monitored monthly with reports provided to the board monthly from all eight departments.
 In our opinion, the reports are detailed in nature but are not all inclusive with finances.
-Management has indicated that plans are to increase the level of detail in each monthly report in the near term.
-The county does not currently have a formal long-term financial plan.
-However, a six-year rolling long-term financial plan has been drafted and will be presented to the board during fiscal 2017 so that it will likely be adopted and implemented for fiscal 2018.
-St. Mary's maintains a five-year rolling capital improvement plan and identifies all projects and funding sources.
+The county adopted a five-year formal long-term financial plan in 2017 (budget + four years).
+Fiscal 2018 will be the first full year of adherence to plan.
+We will continue to monitor its adoption and maintenance of the plan in the coming years.
+St. Marys maintains a five-year rolling capital improvement plan and identifies all projects and funding sources.
 It also maintains its own investment policy.
 Investments and performance are monitored monthly with reports provided to the board monthly.
-The county's formal debt management policy requires total debt not to exceed 2% of AV or debt service expenditures above 10% of the general fund budget.
+The county's formal debt management policy requires total debt not to exceed 2.15% of AV or debt service expenditures above 10% of the general fund budget.
 The county's formal reserve policy requires a minimum 15% of general fund revenues consisting of the county's bond rating fund (6% of revenues), the rainy day fund, and the unassigned general fund.
-In addition, St. Mary's has a make-up provision requiring replenishment of reserves over one-to-three years.
+In addition, St. Marys has a make-up provision requiring replenishment of reserves over one-to-three years.